Josverl/micropython-stubs/publish/readme.md

       - micropython-esp8266-stubs

  * `<family>-doc-stubs`
-    Only for MicroPython version 1.17 and later
-    The documentation stubs for a specific version of micropython.
+    The documentation stubs for a specific version of MicroPython ( V1.17 and newer).
-    These stubs are generated based on the documentation of the MicroPython firmware and contain rich type information. however they will contain references to features that are not available in other ports that may not be avaialble on your board.
+    These stubs are generated based on the documentation of the MicroPython firmware and contain rich type information. however they will contain references to features that are not available in other ports that may not be available on your board.

     The intent is for these stubs to be merged into
     Example: